ssmitty/fuzzyapi/README.md

 - The ticker dataset is now a CSV, not JSON.
 - Fuzzy matching is robust to suffixes, punctuation, and word order.
 - Only companies with a ticker match score >= 90 are assigned a ticker.
-- Uisng combined dataset NYSE and NASDAQ for tickers
+- Using a combined dataset of NYSE and NASDAQ for tickers and company names.

 ## License
 MIT